 8-Point Battery Safety Check:-

 Samsung will check the product’s safety from the very basic level, from the component level to the assembly and shipment level.

 The various tests going to be operated on devices include Durability Test, Visual Inspection, X-Ray Test, Disassembling Test, OCT Test, Charge and Discharge Test, TVOC Test, and Accelerated Usage Test.

 Multi-Layer Safety Measures:-

-This measure will take focus on the safety related to the product’s design, materials used, hardware capabilities and improved software algorithm for safer battery charging temperature.
+This measure will take focus on the safety related to the product’s design, materials used, hardware capabilities, and improved software algorithm for safer battery charging temperature.

-Samsung announced the members of group which includes Clare Grey, Ph.D., Professor of Chemistry, University of Cambridge; Gerbrand Ceder, Ph.D., Professor of Materials Science and Engineering, UC Berkeley; Yi Cui, Ph.D., Professor of Materials Science and Engineering, Stanford University; and Toru Amazutsumi, Ph.D., CEO, Amaz Techno-consultant.
+Samsung announced the members of the group which includes Clare Grey, Ph.D., Professor of Chemistry, University of Cambridge; Gerbrand Ceder, Ph.D., Professor of Materials Science and Engineering, UC Berkeley; Yi Cui, Ph.D., Professor of Materials Science and Engineering, Stanford University; and Toru Amazutsumi, Ph.D., CEO, Amaz Techno-consultant.